"If you wish to make an apple pie from scratch, you must first create the universe."

-But from toddlerhood, what has captivated me most are the lowest phyla.
-And of these, my decided favourite were the echinoderms.
-I loved sea cucumbers, sea urchins, and sand dollars, but most especially starfish, in all their myriad extraterrestrial forms.
+But what has captivated me most from toddlerhood are the lowest phyla.
+And of these, my decided favourite are the echinoderms.
+I love sea cucumbers, sea urchins, and sand dollars, but most especially starfish, in all their myriad extraterrestrial forms.

 At the risk of bathos, I believe they were my first Zen teachers.